Our Teachers Pay Teachers site gave us some surprising insight on teachers

 An investor told me he wanted to invest in games using Oculus Rift because virtual reality is the technology of the future.
 Please, those Oculus Rift headsets are $400 a piece and we have teachers buying their own printer paper!

 It’s not that we are ignoring future developments.
-In fact, we make augmented reality apps that you can use on an iPad or Android device to teach multiplication.
 However, we’re also not ignoring the teachers who are struggling in classrooms now to get some kind, any kind, of technology to work on their seven-year-old computer running Windows 7.
 There are a lot of those teachers still out there.